-The Fund currently utilizes leverage principally through its outstanding Preferred Shares (ARPS) and reverse repurchase agreements and may also obtain additional leverage through dollar rolls/buybacks or borrowings, such as through bank loans or, commercial paper and/or, other credit facilities and/or other transactions.
+The Fund currently utilizes leverage principally through reverse repurchase agreements and may also obtain additional leverage through the issuance of Preferred Shares and the use of dollar rolls/buybacks or borrowings, such as through bank loans or commercial paper, other credit facilities and/or other transactions.
 The amount of leverage the Fund utilizes may vary but total leverage resulting from the issuance of Preferred Shares and senior securities representing indebtedness of the Fund will not exceed 50% of the Fund's total assets less all liabilities and indebtedness not represented by senior securities.
 Information regarding the terms and features of the ARPS is provided under "Description of Capital Structure" in this Prospectus.